Ladders - Extension

 - Raise and lower ladders from the ground.
 Ensure that locking ladder hooks are secure before climbing.

-- Erect ladders so that a minimum of 1 m (3 ft) extends above a landing platform.
+- For access to an elevated work surface, erect ladders so that a minimum of 1 m (3 ft) extends above a landing platform.
 Tie the top at support points.

 - Brace or tie off the ladder near the base.
 If there is no structure to tie off to, use a stake in the ground.